MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-on-demand-log-collection.md

 *Applies to: Azure Stack integrated systems*

-As part of troubleshooting, Microsoft Customer Support Services (CSS) might provide a blob container SAS URL where you can upload Azure Stack logs for analyses.
+As part of troubleshooting, Microsoft Customer Support Services (CSS) may provide a blob container SAS URL that you can use to send logs from an on-demand log collection.
 In this case, follow these steps to configure log collection:

 1. Open **Help and support Overview** and click **Collect logs now**.
 1. Choose any 1-4 hour period from the past week, and enter the SAS URL that CSS provided.